When Food Feels Unfamiliar or Hard to Navigate

-When Food Textures and Smells Are the Problem
+When Food Textures and Smells Feel Like the Problem

-For children with sensory sensitivities, food can trigger genuine physical discomfort or overwhelm.
-This is not a behavioral choice — it's a sensory processing difference that deserves a different approach.
+For children with sensory sensitivities, food can trigger physical discomfort or overwhelm.
+This is not about behavior.
+It reflects how a child is experiencing the sensory qualities of food – and calls for a different approach.

 Mushy / soft textures